Alberta economic corridors: Eastern Alberta Trade Corridor (Highways 36, 41, and 881)

 The Eastern Alberta Trade Corridor is located in eastern Alberta and consists of parallel routes connecting Canada–U.S. border to the Fort McMurray and Cold Lake regions.
-The corridor consists of Highway 36 from Warner to Lac La Biche, Highway 881 from La La Biche to Highway 63.
+The corridor consists of Highway 36 from Warner to Lac La Biche, Highway 881 from Lac La Biche to Highway 63.
 Concurrently, it also consists of Highway 41 from the Wild Horse Border Crossing to La Corey.
 The Eastern Alberta Trade Corridor is promoted as the most direct route linking the oil sands with Texas and Mexico, and works in association with the North American Ports-to-Plains Alliance.
 The corridor is not part of the National Highway System.

 Highway 36, also known as Veterans Memorial Highway, is approximately 626 km and begins at Highway 4 near Warner, approximately 38 km north of the Coutts–Sweetgrass border crossing, past Taber, Brooks and Vegreville, to Lac La Biche.
 The corridor then follows a 264 km section of Highway 881 from Lac La Biche to Highway 63, about 16 km south of Fort McMurray.
 There have been proposals to renumber the section of Highway 881 north of Lac La Biche to become part of Highway 36.

 Highway 41, also known as Buffalo Trail, is approximately 686 km and begins at the Wild Horse Border Crossing, where it continues as Montana Highway 232 to Havre and connects with U.S. Route 87, past Medicine Hat, Wainwright, and Bonnyville, to Highway 55 near La Corey, approximately 18 km north of Bonnyville or 37 km west of Cold Lake.
 The Wild Horse Border Crossing closed at 5:00 pm in the winter and 9:00 pm during the summer, unlike the Coutts–Sweetgrass border crossing which is open 24 hours.
 In 2023, Alberta Premier Danielle Smith and Montana Governor Greg Gianforte wrote a joint letter their respective federal governments to upgrade the boarder crossing to 24 hours.